Finding your favorite cover of the Bowie tune is left as an exercise for the reader. Meanwhile, let's talk about...

 The Incredibles (2004)

 Astute readers will notice that, like yesterday, I've chosen to feature two relatively recent superhero movies.
 Again, this is not because I don't love older superhero flicks, like Richard Donner's Superman or Tim Burton's Batman or even Sam Raimi's Darkman.
 (Seriously, Darkman.
 Check it out.)
-It's because I have more [thoughtful] things to say about these two films.
+It's because I have more specific thoughts right now about these two films.

 I first saw The Incredibles at Pixar headquarters in Emeryville—which, as you might expect, has an amazing all-digital theatre, and in 2004 (ten years before all American cinemas went digital), it was stunningly beautiful.
 I was singing with The Richter Scales at the time, and one of our members who worked at Pixar got us into a private screening.
 One of the best moviegoing experiences of my life, both in terms of presentation and content.